 Attorneys: Stephen Smith’s death ruled homicide

 HAMPTON COUNTY, S.C.
-(WCSC) - Attorneys representing the family of a Hampton County teen found dead on the side of the road in 2015 say the South Carolina Law Enforcement Division has ruled the death as a homicide.
+(WCSC/Gray News) - Attorneys representing the family of Stephen Smith said the South Carolina Law Enforcement Division has ruled the death as a homicide, WCSC reports.

-Attorneys Eric Bland and Ronnie Richter on Tuesday announced Stephen Smith’s death is now considered a homicide by SLED agents.
+Smith was 19 years old when he was found dead on the side of Sandy Run Road in Hampton County, South Carolina, in 2015.

-“We have a chance to right eight years of wrongs, and we intend to do just that,” Bland said in a press release Tuesday night.
+“We have a chance to right eight years of wrongs, and we intend to do just that,” attorney Eric Bland said in a news release Tuesday night.

-This comes eight years after Smith’s body was found in the middle of Sandy Run Road in Hampton County on July 8, 2015.

-The family launched an online fundraiser on March 9 to Smith’s body independently exhumed and examined.
-As of Tuesday night, that fundraiser which set a goal of $15,000, had raised more than $80,000.
+The family launched an online fundraiser March 9 for Smith’s body to be independently exhumed and examined.
+As of Tuesday night, that fundraiser, which set a goal of $15,000, had raised more than $80,000.

-The money raised will be used to exhume the body, conduct the autopsy, and to hire experts who can investigate any findings.
+The money raised will be used to exhume the body, conduct the autopsy and hire experts who can investigate any findings.
 The attorneys estimated an exhumation could cost between $10,000 and $25,000, and some expert trial witnesses can cost up to $600 or $700 per hour.
-But they vowed there would be “full transparency” on how the money will be spent.
+They vowed there would be “full transparency” on how the money will be spent.

 The South Carolina Law Enforcement Division re-opened the case in June 2021, shortly after the murders of Maggie and Paul Murdaugh based on information discovered during that initial investigation.